 Two-week rule for terminated or break contract domestic helpers

 Many people are divided over the so-called “two-week rule” for domestic workers.
-This rule states that after termination of contract and the notice period, foreign domestic workers need to leave Hong Kong within two weeks.
+This rule states that after termination of contract and the notice period, foreign domestic workers need to leave Hong Kong within 2 weeks.
 It is often an issue for domestic workers to find a new employer in the 14-day period and many are forced to return to their home country.
 Extensions of stay are rarely granted, unless the domestic worker is having a court case.
 Because of that, a lot of workers are not willing to break the contract with abusive employers, fearing that they will have to return home, and pay for training and placement again to come to Hong Kong.
 This thus gives rise to more abuses.
-However, if domestic workers need those two weeks to find a new employer, they can stay in boarding houses provided by various domestic worker NGOs.
+However, if domestic workers need those 2 weeks to find a new employer, they can stay in boarding houses provided by various domestic worker NGOs.

 Domestic helper visa renewal

 Foreign domestic workers have to renew their employment visa after their two-year visa has expired.
-In most cases the Immigration Department expect the domestic workers to return to their home countries, but in case the employer needs the helper to stay for urgent reasons, upon mutual agreement, it is possible to apply for an extension of stay.
+In most cases the Immigration Department expects the domestic workers to return to their home countries, but in case the employer needs the helper to stay for urgent reasons, upon mutual agreement, it is possible to apply for an extension of stay.
 The application process is straightforward, but you will have to sign a new standard employment contract.
-The renewal of the visa with the same employer can be submitted within eight weeks prior to the expiry of the existing contract and is generally issued within a month.
+The renewal of the visa with the same employer can be submitted within 8 weeks prior to the expiry of the existing contract and is generally issued within a month.

 Change of employer

 In case a domestic helper has found a new employer, a new application needs to be submitted.
 In most cases, the Immigration Department expects the worker to return to her home country before she starts her new job.
 However, if the worker is a Filipino worker who is in a finished contract situation, her employer may apply for her to start her job immediately and delay the vacation leave, which will need to be taken within the one-year extension period.